 If the illness is terminal, please see our pages on grief an loss.

-For support and resources visit the Local Healthwatch website for more information.
+For support and resources visit the Cancer Support Network webpage for more information.
 You will find links to local as well as national charities.

 The MS Society also has useful pages on how to explain this illness to children.

 If a child is going into hospital there are several online resources to help you plan and reduce anxious thoughts and worries.